A Solution for Sustainable Development and Biodiversity Conservation

 Sustainable Drainage Systems (SuDS)

-Floodplains and wetlands help filter and attenuate the flow of water, reducing the risk of flood damage by limiting the speed at which water enters drainage systems.
-When integrated into urban water management plans, they enhance flood resilience, improve water quality and support biodiversity.
+Floodplains and wetlands help attenuate water, preventing flood damage by limiting the speed at which water enters drainage systems.
+When integrated into urban water management plans, they can also improve water quality and support biodiversity.

 Wildflowers